ChezerB/BikeShop/workingagreement.md

 # Working Agreement

+### Purpose

+This Working Agreement defines the expectations, collaboration guidelines, and responsibilities of the our team

+### General Principles

+Commitment to Agile Values – We follow Scrum principles and adapt based on retrospectives.
+Collaboration – All team members share any challenges they encounter, and we assist as best as possible Respect – All members must respect others' opinions

 ### Communication

 Method of communication: We will be using discord for the team communication, and MS Teams/Outlook if we need to communicate with the professor.